-Course Etiquette: If you are going to miss a class or are requesting a change to an assignment due date, please ask me in writing.
+Course Etiquette: If you are going to miss a class, wish to attend a class remotely (without being remote-approved by the Office of Student Affairs), or are requesting a change to an assignment due date, please ask me in writing.
 The best way is to send me a brief email (Christa.Labouliere@nyspi.columbia.edu).
 I may request that we discuss the matter further, either before/after a class or during office hours.
 However, a brief chat with me during these times without a written request does not count; if it is not in my email, it did not happen.
 Please do not rely on my (occasionally faulty) memory for important matters!